-Daniel Stabile is a partner in the Miami office of Shutts & Bowen LLP, where he is a member of the Business Litigation and Financial Services Practice Groups.
+Daniel Stabile is a partner in the Miami office of Shutts & Bowen LLP, where he is a member of the Financial Services Practice Group.
 The firm’s Financial Services Practice Group has been recognized by Chambers USA as a Band 1 banking and financial practice area since its first publication.

-In the financial services arena, Daniel concentrates his practice in the area of regulatory investigations and enforcement proceedings.
-He has represented numerous financial institutions (and other entities) in internal and governmental/SRO investigations, as well as related enforcement proceedings, civil litigation, and arbitration.
+In the financial services arena, Daniel represents financial institutions in internal and governmental/SRO investigations, enforcement proceedings, civil litigations, and arbitrations.
 Daniel has been – or currently is – involved in the representation of:

 In the litigation arena, Daniel concentrates his practice on class action defense and complex commercial litigation.
 He has experience handling matters in federal trial and appellate courts in Florida and various forums throughout the country, and he has been published in academic and trade journals on the issue of class action defense.
 Daniel has been – or currently is – involved in the representation of:

 Prior to joining Shutts, Daniel practiced in the New York office of an international law firm.
-During law school, he worked at the United States Department of Justice.
+During law school, he interned at the United States Department of Justice.